 The first day of semester 2, MTSA hosts a community day introducing the student and their family to life at MTSA.
 The goal of this day is to show that MTSA is a family-oriented community devoted to supporting our student in all aspects of their life while they are studying here.
-The day is broken up in lectures and events not only to educate, but to let the student and their families mingle with their classmates to form a foundation to stand on for rest of their school days.
+The day MTSA DNAP Practice Doctorate Class of 2022 Student Handbook | 82 is broken up in lectures and events not only to educate, but to let the student and their families mingle with their classmates to form a foundation to stand on for rest of their school days.